Slayer0x/Slayer0x.github.io/_posts/2022-12-08-my-first-post.md

 ## The Content

-Im going to upload mostly writeups, from try hack me and hack the box, but I will also upload content related to certifications in cybersecurity, my experience and how to prepare them.
+Im going to upload mostly writeups, from TryHackMe and HackTheBox, but I will also upload content related to certifications in cybersecurity, my experience and how to prepare them.

 I hope that everyone can learn from my posts and also serves me to improve my git/web knlowledge.